Vernon Davis: College career

 Davis enrolled in the University of Maryland, where he majored in studio art and played for the Maryland Terrapins football team.
 In 2003, Davis saw the most consistent action of any true freshman, playing in all thirteen contests.
 He had five receptions for 87 yards (11.8 avg) and led the kickoff coverage unit with eight solo tackles.

-In 2004, he played in every game, starting at H-back against Northern Illinois, Duke, Georgia Tech, Clemson, Virginia Tech, and Wake Forest.
+In 2004, Davis played in almost every game, starting at H-back against Northern Illinois, Duke, Georgia Tech, Clemson, Virginia Tech, and Wake Forest.
 He finished second on the team with 27 catches for 441 yards and had 16.3 avg and three touchdowns.

-In 2005, Davis was a Consensus All-American and All-Atlantic Coast Conference first-team selection.
+In 2005, Davis was a consensus All-American and All-Atlantic Coast Conference first-team selection.
 He was a finalist for the Mackey Award, given to the nation's top tight end.
-He started every game, leading the team with 51 receptions and the conference with 871 receiving yards (17.1 avg).
-His six touchdown catches rank tenth on the school's season-record list.
-His 51 receptions also rank tenth on Maryland's annual record chart while his 871 yards rank fifth.
-He was graded 82.5% for blocking consistency as he registered 67 knockdowns, including 18 blocks down field and had eight touchdown-resulting blocks.
+Davis started every game, leading the team with 51 receptions and the conference with 871 receiving yards (17.1 avg).
+His six touchdown catches rank tenth on the school's season-record list while his 51 receptions also rank tenth on Maryland's annual record chart while his 871 yards rank fifth.
+Davis was graded 82.5% for blocking consistency as he registered 67 knockdowns, including 18 blocks down field and had eight touchdown-resulting blocks.

 Davis was heavily involved with working out in college.
 He set school strength records (in spring of 2005) for a tight end in the bench press (460 pounds), power-clean (380 pounds), index (824 pounds) and squat (685 pounds).
-He finished his college career with 1,371 yards on 83 receptions for 16.5 yards per catch, the best average of any first round tight end ever and more yards than other previous high first round tight ends such as Tony Gonzalez, Jeremy Shockey, Kyle Brady, and Kellen Winslow II.
+Davis finished his collegiate career with 1,371 yards on 83 receptions for 16.5 yards per catch, the best average of any first round tight end ever and more yards than other previous high first round tight ends such as Tony Gonzalez, Jeremy Shockey, Kyle Brady, and Kellen Winslow II.

+In June 2025, Davis was named one of the 79 nominees for the 2026 class of the College Football Hall of Fame.